Seddryck/Didot/README.md

 - `-t, --Template`: Specifies the path to the Scriban template file.
 - `-s, --Source`: Specifies the path to the source data file, which can be in YAML or JSON format.
 - `-o, --Output`: Specifies the path to the output file where the generated content will be saved.
+If not specified the output is redirected to the console.

 #### Example: